elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ~S/f#{"o"}o/
 ```

-Sigils are useful to encode text with their own escaping rules, such as regular expressions, datetimes, etc.
+Sigils are useful to encode text with their own escaping rules, such as regular expressions, datetimes, and others.

 ## The Elixir AST